-When Denver Water construction crews are in the area:
+When Denver Water or contractor construction crews are in the area:

 We may be flushing hydrants or repairing the water pipe due to a water main break, or we may be installing a new water pipe.
 It’s also possible there may be a brief interruption in service if we are working on the meter.
 This is usually no more than a few minutes, and we will attempt to notify you before we turn off the water.